 It is important that we encourage our students to use the Rutherford Public Library as we teach them to learn how to read and to love to read.
 Children should be encouraged to get a library card.
-In order to have students become familiar with the library, each class will visit the library, meet the staff, and learn how to select a book during the year.
-Parents will receive a permission slip for this program in early fall.
-It is a parent's responsibility to make sure the all items are returned by the posted dates.
+In order to have students become familiar with the library, each class will visit the library, meet the staff, and learn how to select a book at least twice a year.
+Parents will receive a permission slip for this program.
+It is a parent's responsibility to make sure the book is returned by the posted dates.

-APPROVED FIELD TRIPS

-Every class at each grade level will attend a trip.
+APPROVED FIELD TRIPS - Every class at each grade level will attend a trip.
 Parents will have to sign a permission slip so their child/children may attend the trip.
 The permission slip will have all the pertinent information.
 Students not attending the trip should still report to school.